Are Alabama Vital Records Open to the Public?

 How Do I Find Alabama Death Records?

 The ADPH Center of Health Statistics has records of death certificates filed for deceased persons in the state from January 1908.
 A death certificate search costs $15, and the applicant will receive a certified copy of the Death Certificate or a Failure to Find certificate.
 Requests for additional copies of the same record that are made simultaneously will cost $6 each.
-Application for copies of death records can be made online, by mail (to the State Office), or Walk-in (at any county Health Department).
+Application for copies of death records can be made online, by mail (to the State Office), or by Walk-in (at any county Health Department).
 Applicants requesting restricted records must provide an acceptable form of identification before processing begins on the record.

 For walk-in applications, requesters must complete the vital records request application form and return it to the nearest county health department, along with the complete fee.
 If the applicant requests a restricted record (records less than 25 years old), they must provide an acceptable form of identification before processing the application.
 Most death certificates can be issued while the applicant waits.